 You can receive federal income tax deductions and state income tax credits for donating a qualified land property to a land conservancy.
-Consult with a professional like a tax advisor for more information and learn more about how to file your taxes here.
+Consult with a professional like a tax advisor for more information.

 When you grant a conservation easement to a land trust, the tax benefits don’t stop there — they continue even after you die by minimizing the estate tax.
 If you've placed a conservation easement on your property, you can naturally deduct the value of that land from the overall property and thus your total estate.

 In addition to that, your estate can exclude an additional 40% of the total land value (up to a maximum $500,000) from their estate.